dannybauman/30-day-map-challenge-2025/maps/01-points/claude-artifacts/README.md

 2. **Attempt 2**: Attempted to bundle inline - still failed
 3. **Attempt 3**: Tried data fetch workarounds - no success

-### Rating: ⭐⭐ (2/5)
+### Rating: **D** (Below Average)

-**Verdict**: Claude Artifacts struggled with the same implementation that worked perfectly elsewhere.
+**Verdict**: Claude Artifacts struggled with the same implementation that worked well elsewhere.
 The sandbox security is too restrictive for external libraries and APIs.
 Claude's chat is excellent, but the Artifacts platform has significant limitations for web development.

 ### Recommendation
 **Best For**: